 Wilderness Man pulled his pup back and turned to walk away from me, ignoring my request.
 But when I said, “My dog recently passed away and I miss her so much.
 I would really love to pet your dog,” he abruptly stopped and turned towards me.

-However, a few minutes later, I was more pleasantly surprised when he hopped back onto the trail again.
+However, a few moments later, I was surprised again when he hopped back onto the trail and began to walk towards me.

 Wilderness Man then flashed me a friendly smile and motioned for me to pet his dog.